Sumas Mountain Farms. Organic Grass-Fed Beef.

 Why do you charge more for your beef than Safeway does?

 When beef cows are raised entirely on grass, they mature more slowly.
-In fact, they often take 1 (sometimes 2) years longer to mature than feed-lot beef.
+In fact, they often take up to 2 years longer to mature than feed-lot beef.
 In the late fall and winter time, when the pasture grasses are dormant, we feed the cows hay.
 The hay is, of course, certified organic, which is costly.
 Therefore, the longer the beef cow takes to mature, the more it costs us.
 That's ok with us, because we know the end result is beef that is healthier for families, healthier for the earth, and healthier for the animals.

 What are some other reasons why "grass-fed & finished" beef is healthier?